Skip to main content

 Dr Laura Robles

-Laura is an Associate Director at CEG Europe supporting the firm in Barcelona and Berlin.
+Laura is a Senior Adviser at CEG Europe leading Barcelona office and supporting the team in Berlin.
 Laura has a particular focus on damages litigations.
 She applies her knowledge in quantitative analysis and economic modelling using concepts from industrial organization and microeconomics to analyse competition and regulatory matters.
-Her experience covers a wide range of industries, including pharmaceuticals, agricultural products, fast moving consumer goods, consumer goods, payment cards and others.
+Her experience covers a wide range of industries, including pharmaceuticals, steel, construction, agricultural products, fast moving consumer goods, consumer goods, payment cards and others.

 Having worked for several years as a competition economist in Germany, Laura’s work focused on advising clients and their external counsel in competition and commercial litigation cases and supporting them with expert reports covering qualitative and empirical economic arguments and analyses, data packages and expert witness statements.
 Laura acted almost exclusively for defendants.
 Her case experience includes high-profile cases such as the German sugar cartel and an $1.5bn international arbitration before the ICC.